-In making the projections of the Pledged Revenues provided herein for fiscal years 2022-2026, the State considered a variety of sources of economic data, including economic forecasts prepared by the State and outside economic forecasting services.
+In making the projections of the Pledged Revenues provided herein for fiscal years 2024-2028, the State considered a variety of sources of economic data, including economic forecasts prepared by the State and outside economic forecasting services.
 These projections are based on estimates of a variety of economic variables for the State and the nation as a whole, including real disposable income, employment and size of the fleet of commercial and passenger vehicles.
 Other important variables used to determine the projections include the anticipated price of motor fuels and crude oil, the fuel efficiency of commercial and passenger vehicle fleets, and economic activity as expressed by the United States index of industrial production.

 Section 2-36c of the Connecticut General Statutes requires the Office of Policy and Management and legislature's Office of Fiscal Analysis to issue consensus revenue estimates each year by November 10.
 The estimates must cover a fiveyear period that includes the current biennium and the three following fiscal years.
-It also requires the two offices, by January 15 and April 30 of each year, to issue either (1) a consensus revision of their previous estimate or (2) a statement that no revision is needed.
-If the two agencies cannot arrive at a consensus revenue estimate, they must issue separate ones.
+It also requires the two offices, by January 15 and April 30 of each year, to issue either (1) a consensus revenue estimate, they must issue separate ones.
 In such a case, the Comptroller must issue the consensus estimate based upon the separate estimates.
-The revenue projections for fiscal years 2022-2026 are based upon the May 2, 2022 consensus revenues revised to include legislative changes detailed in Table 2 and estimates of the Office of Policy and Management, which consider the impact of the COVID-19 outbreak to the extent practicable.
+The revenue projections for fiscal years 2024-2028 are based upon the May 1, 2023 consensus revenues revised to include legislative changes detailed in Table 2 and estimates of the Office of Policy and Management.

 While the State believes that the assumptions which underlie its projections are appropriate, actual achievement of amounts projected may be affected by less favorable economic conditions than those assumed and such projections are dependent upon the occurrence of future events.
 For example, pandemics (such as the COVID-19 outbreak), political unrest or war and natural disasters in oil producing and refining regions could substantially reduce petroleum and motor fuels supplies and increase prices, as well as changes in worldwide demand for petroleum and motor fuel or economic slowdowns may increase or decrease prices, respectively.
 Thus, actual results achieved may vary from the projections and such variations may be materially adverse.
-The accompanying projected financial information for fiscal years 2022-2026 was prepared by the State and was not prepared with a view toward compliance with the published guidelines of the American Institute of Certified Public Accountants for the preparation and presentation of prospective financial information (the AICPA Audit and Accounting Guide for Prospective Financial Information).
+The accompanying projected financial information for fiscal years 2024-2028 was prepared by the State and was not prepared with a view toward compliance with the published guidelines of the American Institute of Certified Public Accountants for the preparation and presentation of prospective financial information (the AICPA Audit and Accounting Guide for Prospective Financial Information).
 The prospective financial information is based on assumptions which the State believes to be reasonable; however, there is no assurance that the prospective financial information will prove to be accurate.
 There will usually be differences between forecasted or projected results and actual results, and those differences may be material.
 Neither the Special Transportation Fund's independent auditors, nor any other independent accountants, have compiled or examined the prospective financial information.
 As such, no opinion or any other form of assurance has been expressed thereon and no responsibility for such prospective financial information has been assumed by the Special Transportation Fund's independent auditors.

 Historical collections, enacted tax, fee and charge adjustments and economic projections provide the basis for the projections of the major categories of Pledged Revenues that are to be credited to the Special Transportation Fund.
-The following table summarizes the amount of revenue that each source of Pledged Revenues and other receipts is projected to produce through fiscal year 2026.
+The following table summarizes the amount of revenue that each source of Pledged Revenues and other receipts is projected to produce through fiscal year 2028.